Stocks Down On Fears Over Second Wave As Lockdowns Ease - UrduPoint

 "It's well and good to say 'OK, we've contained the disease', but how long does the recession last?"
 Chris Rands, at Nikko Asset Management, said.

-Kuwait and the United Arab Emirates also announced cuts to go with Riyadh's reduction.
+Kuwait and the United Arab Emirates also announced cuts to go with Saudi Arabia's reduction.

-Top crude producers agreed last month to slash output by 10 million barrels a day from May 1 after prices crashed to below zero as lockdowns to contain the coronavirus pandemic sapped global demand and supplies swelled.
+After last month's historic collapse in prices below zero, oil has rallied in recent weeks on the reopening and after top crude producers agreed to slash output by 10 million barrels a day.